Greek PM faces biggest party revolt yet as bailout approved

 After lawmakers bickered for much of the night on procedural matters, Tsipras comfortably won the vote on the country's third financial rescue by foreign creditors in five years thanks to support from pro-euro opposition parties.

-That cleared the way for euro zone finance ministers to approve the deal totalling 86 billion euros (61 billion pounds) over three years.
+That cleared the way for euro zone finance ministers to approve the deal totalling 86 billion euros ($95 billion) over three years.
 This they did on Friday evening, albeit with stringent conditions.

 The vote laid bare the anger within Tsipras's leftist Syriza party at the austerity measures and reforms which he accepted in exchange for the bailout loans.
 Altogether 43 lawmakers - or nearly a third of Syriza deputies - voted against or abstained.